-The Rodriguez-Bravo Laboratory is part of the Cancer Biology Department at the NCI-designated Sidney Kimmel Cancer Center of Thomas Jefferson University.
+The Rodriguez-Bravo Laboratory is an NCI-funded group part of the Cancer Biology Department at the NCI-designated Sidney Kimmel Cancer Center of Thomas Jefferson University.
 Our research focuses on the study of genome function and stability regulation mechanisms with special focus on the biological processes regulated by nuclear pores (NPCs) and which can modulate chromatin function and genome integrity.
-Using aggressive metastatic prostate cancer as a model disease we are trying to define the role of deregulated nucleoporins (Nups) in the aggressiveness of prostate cancer and the contribution of genome instability to cancer cells’ more aggressive phenotypes.
+We are trying to define the role of deregulated nucleoporins (Nups) in the aggressiveness of prostate cancer and the contribution of genome instability to cancer cells’ more aggressive phenotypes.

 The laboratory is particularly interested in understanding mechanistically the roads leading to chromosomal instability (CIN) and aneuploidy in human cells and study adaptability to decipher consequences for prostate cancer progression and tumor cells’ therapeutic responses.